 However the rest of the vehicle saw a major revamp.
 The third stage was enlarged and switched from kerosene to the more potent hydrogen fuel.
-It would now be powered with four 40-ton-thurst engines instead of a single one, producing a total thrust of 160 tons.
-Possibly, these powerplants would derive from the 11D57M engine developed in the Soviet period.
+It would now be powered with four 40-ton-thurst RD-0150 engines, instead of a single one, producing a total thrust of 160 tons.

 This upgrade alone increased the vehicle's payload to be delivered into a low Earth orbit from 75 tons in the original concept of the vehicle to 93 tons.
 Further improvements apparently promised to bump the payload to 95 tons.

 The latest configuration of the orbital section of the rocket entering an initial parking orbit now included a two-stage space tug attached to a manned PTK NP spacecraft.
 The lower (fourth) stage dubbed Impuls-V relied on hydrogen fuel, even though its architecture was clearly inherited from RKK Energia's veteran Block-D upper stages.
 It would be equipped with a single 40-ton engine.